REVIEW | Tecno Pouvoir 4 budget smartphone – Newsbytes.PH

 Flagship-level smartphones with premium price tags are taking a dip in sales on a global scale.
-Let’s face it, smartphones in the world’s state today is considered more of a discretionary purchase.
+Let’s face it, smartphones in the current pandemic is considered more of a discretionary purchase.

 And while most of the major brands are introducing more and more “lite” versions of their flagship lines, there are some manufacturers bringing more value to their products at their lowest price points.

 Looking at the capabilities and specs of Tecno’s new Pouvoir 4 on paper seemed unimpressive.
-The phone didn’t introduce anything new in the midrange segment, that is, until we saw the price.
+The phone doesn’t introduce anything new in the midrange segment.
+That is, until we saw the price.

 That’s where the Pouvoir 4 caught us off guard for the second time.
 Even if its competition sports the same screen size with a possibly weak screen protection, usually these devices only boast 2GB worth of RAM partnered with a small 16GB worth of storage peppered by bloatware.
 For the entry-level device, users will be getting 3GB of RAM and 32GB of storage.